Turtle Basking Area

 Can accommodate basking lights (see https://www.longliveyourturtle.com/turtle-lighting/ for more info)

 In my opinion, setting up a trouble free, aesthetic basking area is one of the most challenging parts of the hobby, but it can be the most rewarding.
 A basking area is essential and needs to consistently be there for your turtle to regulate their body temperature and get the equivalent of a day of sun.
 For smaller turtles there are great options.
 For larger turtles, there are not.
 One of the best things you can do for your turtle is optimize their tank space.
 This means give them as much space to swim as possible.
 Small decorations are ok but stacking rocks and logs trying to give them a place to get out of the water is a huge waste of space.
-You also cannot use all the space when you use a screen top as you need to allow room between the basking dock and screen (lose a few inches).
+You also cannot use all the space when you use a screen top as you need to allow room between the basking dock and screen (lose a several inches).
 You also have to be aware of where your basking lamp is.
 If it is too close, your turtle could get scorched, too far away and it is useless.

 Below is a selection of basking docks for specific sized turtles.
 For bigger turtles, these options become less awesome, but they do exist.